-Peter McLoyd, Consumer Development and Advocacy Coordinator, at the CORE Center, one of the six agencies of the Cook County Health and Hospitals System explains that modern testing is quick, easy and painless.
+Peter McLoyd, Consumer Development and Advocacy Coordinator, at the CORE Center, one of the six agencies of the Cook County Health explains that modern testing is quick, easy and painless.

 Ruth M. Rothstein CORE Center Celebrates National HIV Testing Day 2012

-The STEP UP, GET TESTED: ChicaGO for 5K campaign, a collaboration of healthcare agencies, including the Cook County Health and Hospitals System, the Ruth M. Rothstein CORE Center, the Chicago Department of Public Health and other AIDS service organizations throughout the city of Chicago, announced the successful start of their efforts to boost HIV testing throughout Chicagoland area.
+The STEP UP, GET TESTED: ChicaGO for 5K campaign, a collaboration of healthcare agencies, including the Cook County Health, the Ruth M. Rothstein CORE Center, the Chicago Department of Public Health and other AIDS service organizations throughout the city of Chicago, announced the successful start of their efforts to boost HIV testing throughout Chicagoland area.
 Staff from the CORE Center tested nearly 450 area residents at the first time ever county-city joint collaborative effort.

 “The most recent estimate found that an estimated 20% of those infected with HIV in Chicago – approximately 4,800 people – remain undiagnosed.
-It’s vital that more healthcare settings make routine screening a part of their regular care to make sure the undiagnosed know their status and receive the care they need to live long, healthy lives,“ said Dr. Raju from the Cook County Health & Hospitals System.
+It’s vital that more healthcare settings make routine screening a part of their regular care to make sure the undiagnosed know their status and receive the care they need to live long, healthy lives,“ said Dr. Raju from the Cook County Health.

 “We know that 50-70% of new infections are driven by the 25% of people who don’t know their status,” said Robert A. Weinstein, MD, and COO of the CORE Center.
 “It is clear that through routine screening we can find the patients who otherwise would never know their status.
 Testing is the first step in curbing the epidemic.”